nabin47/nabin47.github.io/_posts/Travelling-Salesperson-Problem.md

 ---
-title: 'Blog Post number 1'
+title: 'Travelling SalesPerson HackerRank Solution with Algorithm'
-date: 2012-08-14
+date: 2025-11-10
-permalink: /posts/2012/08/blog-post-1/
+permalink: /posts/2025/11/travelling-salesperson/
 tags:
-  - cool posts
-  - category1
+  - problem-solving
-  - category2
+  - dynamic programming
 ---

-# Travelling SalesPerson HackerRank Solution with Algorithm

-**by Jubair Ahmed Nabin**

 Travelling salesperson is a classic graph problem.
 Here, the cost of moving from city `i` to city `j` is given.
 The task is to find a path, starting from the city `0` encompassing all the cities at most once whose cost is the smallest.